bellalee03/gc-ai-agent-ollama/README.md

 * AI output needs validation before being used in operations
 * Structured JSON output makes data easier to review and store
-* Missing information detection is just as important as extraction
+* Logistics workflows require context-aware judgment, not just text extraction
-* Hazmat and Incoterms require careful handling and should not be assumed
+* Hazmat and special handling indicators require careful review
 * Mixed-language RFQs require normalization before review
 * Email metadata is important for follow-up and tracking
+* Missing information detection is just as important as extraction
 * Human review is still necessary for pricing decisions
 * Clean master data is important for reliable rate matching
 * AI can reduce repetitive intake work, but it should support rather than replace operational decision-making